xnejed07/CudaFilters/readme.md

 **Instalation**
   - Check if your GPU is supported.
-  - Install Nvidia CUDA drivers 8.0 from [link0](https://developer.nvidia.com/cuda-downloads).
+  - Install Nvidia CUDA drivers 8.0 from [CUDA Drivers](https://developer.nvidia.com/cuda-downloads).
   - Download all attached files from *bin* folder in this repository and copy to SignalPlant plugins folder